+Welcome to Annecy!
 Only a few cities in France can boast of being situated between a gorgeous lake and snow-capped mountains.
-Nicknamed “the Venice of Savoy” for the enchanting canals that cross an old town centre clustered at the foot of a medieval castle, or “the Rome of the Alps” for a past comprising Catholic influence challenged by Protestant Geneva, Annecy will never leave the visitors insensitive of its charm.
+Did you know the historic town is nicknamed “the Venice of the Alps“?
+This is for the enchanting canals that cross an old town centre clustered at the foot of a medieval castle.
+Another nickname is “the Rome of the Alps” for a past comprising Catholic influence challenged by Protestant Geneva.
+In fact, the capital of the Haute-Savoie département will never leave the visitors insensitive of its charm.

 Annecy is located in the north of the French Alps, 40 km south of Geneva, Switzerland and 50 km from Chambéry.
-Annecy is part of the “Alpine Furrow“, an axis stretching over 330 km from Geneva to Valence, passing through the cities of Aix-les-Bains, Chambéry and Grenoble.
+Annecy is part of the “Alpine Furrow“.
+This is an axis stretching over 330 km from Geneva to Valence, passing through the cities of Aix-les-Bains, Chambéry and Grenoble.
+Annecy is the capital city (préfecture) of the French département of Haute-Savoie.

-The commune of Annecy is relatively small compared to other French cities, with a population of over 51,000.
-Together with the neighbouring suburbs and towns, Greater Annecy houses more than 160,000 inhabitants, making it the 5th largest urban zone of the Rhône-Alpes region after Lyon, Grenoble, Saint-Etienne, and Annemasse-Genève.
+The commune of Annecy is relatively small compared to other French cities, with a population of over 125,000.
+Together with the neighbouring suburbs and towns, Greater Annecy houses more than 166,000 inhabitants.
+This makes it the 6th largest urban zone of the Auvergne-Rhône-Alpes region after Lyon, Grenoble, Saint-Etienne, Clermont-Ferrand, and Annemasse-Genève.

-Rue Carnot, with its extension to the Courier shopping centre close to the railway station, is the real shopping centre of Annecy where nearly all the commercial chains can be found from FNAC to Monoprix and Séphora.
+Rue Carnot, with its extension to the Courier shopping centre close to the railway station, is the real shopping centre of Annecy.
+You’ll find nearly all the commercial chains, from FNAC to Monoprix and Séphora.

-Several streets perpendicular to Rue Carnot also offer a great shopping area such as Rue Royale, which is more specialised in luxury shopping such as jewellery, tearooms, haute-couture and banks.
-Other shopping streets include Rue de la République, Rue Sommeiller, Rue Président Favre, and Rue Vaugelas…
+Several streets perpendicular to Rue Carnot also offer a great shopping area.
+For instance, Rue Royale specialises in luxury shopping such as jewellery, tearooms, haute-couture and banks.
+Other shopping streets are Rue de la République, Rue Sommeiller, Rue Président Favre, and Rue Vaugelas…

-In the historic town, Rue Sainte-Claire and Rue de l’Île focus on shopping linked to tourism: restaurants, ice-cream stores, souvenir shops…
+In the historic town, Rue Sainte-Claire and Rue de l’Île focus on shopping linked to tourism.
+This is where you’ll find restaurants, ice-cream stores, and souvenir shops…

-Annecy runs six market places including the popular market in the old town at Rue de la République on Sunday, Tuesday and Friday mornings.
+Annecy runs six open-air markets including the popular market in the old town at Rue de la République on Sunday, Tuesday and Friday mornings.

 Carrefour Hypermarket in Annecy

-Annecy is the historic home-base for Carrefour, one of the largest hypermarket chains in the world now having its headquarters in Boulogne Billancourt, near Paris.
+Annecy is the historic home-base for Carrefour, one of the largest hypermarket chains in the world.
+The group has its headquarters in Boulogne Billancourt near Paris.
 The first Carrefour store opened on 1 January 1958 in suburban Annecy on the ground floor of a building named “carrefour”, meaning crossroads in French.

 Annecy has been twinned with the following cities: